 ✗ Can feel isolated from local culture

-These smaller boutique operations are usually run by locals, so you’re supporting the community and economy.
-Also in most cases you’ll get superior customer service from a mom-and-pop spot.
-You won’t find a loyalty program and deals are harder to come by, but your surroundings may well be more agreeable.
+These smaller operations are often run by locals, so you’re supporting the community and economy.
+Also, in most cases you’ll get superior customer service from a mom-and-pop spot.
+You won’t usually find a loyalty program and deals are harder to come by, but your surroundings may well be more agreeable.

 ✓ Support the local economy